 Implementation:

 The Community and ICANN org would work together on creating a framework/policy for this recommendation.
-We would know this recommendation was successful when the percentage of accurate registrant data records increase.
-There is currently no specific work underway on this issue except that the DAAR data is available and ready for evaluation.
+We would know this recommendation was successful when the percentage of accurate registrant data records increases There is currently no specific work underway on this issue except that the DAAR data is available and ready for evaluation.
 This recommendation could be implemented immediately upon approval by Board.

 Level of Consensus: No objections